Clinical

 Children’s Home provides this life-saving service to Peoria, Tazewell and Woodford counties.
 If psychiatric hospitalization is deemed necessary, MCR facilitates a connection to the appropriate in-patient unit.
 All children screened and served in the program are referred through the CARES line at 1-800-345-9049 and routed to a 24-hour on-call system.

-For more information about psychiatric screenings and to inquire if a screening is necessary, please call 309-687-8600, leave a message, and a staff member will call you back as soon as possible.
-For more information about MCR, please contact Jacob Morgan at [email protected] or call 309-687-7959.
+To reach out, call our Community Crisis Line at 309-687-8600.
+Please leave a message, and a crisis staff member will return your call as soon as possible.
+For more information about MCR, please contact Ashleigh Carter, QMHP, at [email protected], or call 309-687-7959

 Caregiver Connections